undergroundwires/privacy.sexy/docs/presentation.md

 - [ModalDialog.vue](./../src/presentation/components/Shared/Modal/ModalDialog.vue) is utilized for rendering modal windows.
 - [TooltipWrapper.vue](./../src/presentation/components/Shared/TooltipWrapper.vue) acts as a wrapper for rendering tooltips.

+## Desktop builds

+Desktop builds uses `electron-vite` to bundle the code, and `electron-builder` to build and publish the packages.

 ## Sass naming convention